-Here at the Leap in!
-HQ, we have members with a diverse range of disabilities and conditions and we often get specific questions on how the NDIS can help them specifically.
+Here at Leap in!
+HQ, we have members with a diverse range of disabilities and conditions and we often get specific questions on how the NDIS can help them.

 Here are some common questions from members with mental health conditions (or those parents and carers of children and dependants with mental health conditions).